 Assistance dogs include guide dogs and a dog, or another animal, trained to assist a person in day to day activities that they cannot perform for themselves.
 For a more detailed definition, see the Disability Discrimination Act 1992.

 Noosa Council provides a number of off-leash areas across Noosa so residents and their pooches can enjoy more of the shire's wonderful outdoor environment together.

 The links below provide a map of each of the off-leash areas.

 On Leash: Peregian Beach - South Peregian Beach and Sunrise Beach - Rainbow Park.

 Issues with dogs

-Issues or queries involving dogs and other animals can be submitted directly to council via the online service request.
-For more urgent and serious issues, such as a dog attack or aggressive animals, phone Council on (07) 53296500.
+Issues or queries involving dogs and other animals can be submitted directly to Council via the online service request.
+For more urgent and serious issues, such as a dog attack or aggressive animals or straying/nuisance, please phone Council on (07) 53296500.

 Maximum number of dogs

 Noosa Council allows a maximum of two dogs per property.